 For the first time, you can see part of the world's oldest Christian site of worship.
+The Megiddo Mosaic, discovered during the construction of a prison in Israel, dates back to the third century.

-Since its recent premiere at the Museum of the Bible in Washington, D.C., curators say the exhibit has already drawn in thousands of visitors from all over the world.
+Since its premiere at the Museum of the Bible in Washington, D.C., curators say the exhibit has already drawn in thousands of visitors from all over the world.

-"We now have rediscovered it and came to witness Christianity [from] so far back," said, Deshaun Mills, a visitor from Jacksonville, Florida.
+"We now have rediscovered it and came to witness Christianity [from] so far back," said Deshaun Mills, a visitor from Jacksonville, Florida.

-Behind each of these original artifacts, lies a powerful story reaching across generations.
+Behind each of these original artifacts lies a powerful story reaching across generations.

 "It's kind of crazy.
 And how they just finally discovered it, which is pretty significant," said Peyton, a visitor from Colorado.
 "This exhibit for sure has been my favorite part."

+From teenagers to history teachers, like Maurice Corollo, there was an eagerness to learn.
 "What we teach is something that is an artifact," said Corollo.
 "Something that is real and something that, most importantly, is interesting (and) really profound for students."

-"I would say the question we get asked the most often is, is it real?" said, Dr. Duke.
+"I would say the question we get asked the most often is, 'Is it real?'" said Dr. Duke.
 "It does date back to the third century AD 230."

 This was a period before Christianity was recognized as an official religion in the Roman Empire.

 The Megiddo Mosaic features a table used for communion, and a design showing two fish: early symbols of Christianity with hand-crafted, geometric patterns.
+"To make the designs that we see even around this flooring here, I mean, that takes hours and hours and hours," said Duke.

 The mosaic likely decorated one of the oldest Christian prayer halls in Megiddo, a city located in Canaan.